oroinc/documentation/crm/user_guide/records/manage_records.rst

    Alternatively, double-click on the value itself.

    .. image:: /user_guide/img/getting_started/records/grids/grids_inlineedit.png
+      :alt: Click the edit inline icon

 3. Modify the value as required.

    Inline editors can be of different types.
 The simplest inline editor is a plain text field, where you can type the required value.

    .. image:: /user_guide/img/getting_started/records/grids/grids_inlineeditor.png
+      :alt: In text field modify the value as required

    If a field can take just certain values, the inline editor will show you a list values to select from.

    .. image:: /user_guide/img/getting_started/records/grids/grids_inlineeditor2.png
+      :alt: The field can show just certain values

 4. Click the |IcActivate| **Save Changes** icon to save a new value, or the |IcBan| **Discard Changes** icon to return to the old value.